-And if you haven’t tasted a rich, roasted butternut squash, you are missing out!
+And if you haven’t tasted a rich, roasted butternut squash, you are missing out.

-Then you’re ready to slice the squash beginning at the top, and working down to the bottom.
+- Slice the squash beginning at the top, and working down to the bottom.

 Should you peel the apples?
 I say no. Because the peel is where so many of the nutrients reside.
 That said, if you don’t have a high-powered blender, you might want to go ahead and peel the apples because they are harder to pulverize.
 You can save those peels to something else like a green smoothie!